Take it or leave it…

 You should use it in only one case: discover new job titles.

-The function filter has the same problem as the seniority level filter.
+The function filter has the same problem as the seniority-level filter.

-Same as Seniority Filter, LinkedIn will create one function for every current experience you have opened on your profile.
+Like the Seniority Filter, LinkedIn will create one function for every current experience you have opened on your profile.

-Don’t Use this filter at all if possible.
+Don’t use this filter at all, if possible.

-If you really know your personas, you know what job titles they have, and you don’t need this filter.
+If you know your personas, you know what job titles they have, and you don’t need this filter.

 The technology filters.

-If I use What’s Run which is a reliable plugin to find technologies used on a website, it doesn’t mention Webflow on the website to detect
+If I use What’s Run, which is a reliable plugin to find technologies used on a website, it doesn’t mention Webflow on the website to detect

 Let me show you how it works.